yunmingzhang17/yunmingzhang17.github.io/language.md

 ```

 ### applyModified
 This operator applies a function (`updateEdge`) to every edge.
 Returns a vertexset that contains destination vertices whose entry in the vector has been modified in `updateEdge`.
-The programmer can optionally disable deduplication within modfieid vertices.
+The programmer can optionally disable deduplication within modified vertices.
 Deduplication is enabled by default.

 ```
 func updateEdge(src : Vertex, dst : Vertex)